Intersecting diametral balls induced by a geometric graph: Proof of Theorem

-Consider the graph \( G' \) on the vertex set \(S_1\) and with the edge set
+Consider the graph \( G_0 \) on the vertex set \(S_1\) and with the edge set

-Remark that the sets \( E(G)\cup E_{\pi/2} \) and \( \mathcal M''' \) do not intersect.
-Let us color the edges in \( E(G)\cup E_{\pi/2} \) in red and the edges in \( \mathcal M''' \) in blue.
+Remark that the sets \( E(G)\cup E_{\pi/2} \) and \( \mathcal M_3 \) do not intersect.
+Let us color the edges in \( E(G)\cup E_{\pi/2} \) in red and the edges in \( \mathcal M_3 \) in blue.

-Recall that an edge \( e \) of a connected graph \( H \) is called a \textit{cut edge}, if \( H - e \) is disconnected graph.
-The key combinatorial ingredient of our proof is the following result of J.\,W.~Grossman and R.~H\"aggkvist; see~Corollary~1 in \cite{Grossman1983}.
+Recall that an edge \( e \) of a connected graph \( H \) is called a \textit{cut edge}, if \( H - e \) is a disconnected graph.
+The key combinatorial ingredient of our proof is the following result of Grossman and H\"aggkvist; see~Corollary~1 in \cite{Grossman1983}.

 \begin{lemma} Let $M$ be a perfect matching in a graph $H$.
 If no edge of $M$ is a cut edge of $H$, then $H$ has a cycle whose edges are taken alternately from $M$ and $H - M$. \end{lemma}